 Anyone can say that, but we back it up:

-- Elijah is run by former litigation partners who understand your needs.
-Each digital forensic expert on our team receives training in the legal process, written communication, oral communication, and responsiveness
+ELIJAH is run by former litigation partners who understand your needs.
+Each digital forensic expert on our team receives training in the legal process, written communication, oral communication, and responsiveness.

-We have earned numerous industry recognitions, including: “Digital Forensics Provider of the Year” (2017 Finance Monthly Law Awards), “US – Computer Forensics Investigations Provider of the Year” (2017 ACQ5 Law Awards), and “Technology Solutions Provider Of the Year (Legal) – USA” (2017 Lawyer International Global Awards)
+We have earned numerous industry recognitions, including: “Best For Computer Forensics & Expert Testimony Services – USA” (2018 Corporate USA Today Annual Awards); “Digital Forensics Provider of the Year” (2018 Finance Monthly Law Awards), “US – Computer Forensics Investigations Provider of the Year” (2018 ACQ5 Law Awards); and “Computer Forensics Investigations Provider of the Year – USA” (2018 M&A Today Global Awards).

-Elijah has been in business since 2003.
+ELIJAH has been in business since 2003.
 We have built a loyal following of law firm, corporate, government, and other valued clients by providing highly responsive service and understanding our clients’ needs.

-Elijah works with plaintiffs and defendants with approximately the same level of frequency.
+ELIJAH works with plaintiffs and defendants with approximately the same level of frequency.
 We also often act as a third-party neutral expert or a jointly-retained expert, helping to facilitate data collection and investigation in contentious matters involving highly sensitive information.
-Elijah also routinely performs internal investigations and provides expert digital forensic services in other matters in which no litigation is pending.
+ELIJAH also routinely performs internal investigations and provides expert digital forensic services in other matters in which no litigation is pending.

-Elijah’s CEO is Andrew Reisman.
+ELIJAH’s CEO is Andrew Reisman.
 Andrew has over 20,000 hours of digital forensics experience, and has testified throughout the country as a digital forensics expert.
 He maintains numerous certifications in computer forensics, electronic discovery, and data security, and routinely is invited to speak at industry events and in CLE presentations.
 Andrew was recognized as 2016’s Legal Technology Gamechanger of the Year by the ACQ Global Awards.
-Prior to founding Elijah in 2003, Andrew was a partner at one of the country’s largest law firms, practicing in litigation and technology law.
+Prior to founding ELIJAH in 2003, Andrew was a partner at one of the country’s largest law firms, practicing in litigation and technology law.